maxant/kafka-data-consistency/mf/README.md

   - ERROR (errors)
   - SECURITY_MODEL (organisation-events)
   - SELECTED_FOR_BILLING (billing-internal)
+  - BILL_CREATED (billing-events)
-  _ TODO all the billing events/commands
+  - TODO all the other billing events/commands

 ## Links